Much in the environment which still filled our ancestors with veneration has become dead and prosaic for human beings. – Rudolph Steiner (1908)

 There are 5 taught modules.
 Modules 1,2,3,5 are at the school in Ytre Sogn, Module 4 is a group “field trip” in south eastern Norway (exact location not yet decided).

 There are 4 online talks.
-Each online talk is approximately 2 hours long and take place on Sunday afternoons (Norwegian time zone).
+Each online talk is approximately 2 hours long and take place on Sunday afternoons (Central European Time).

 | Module number | Dates |